Landwind X2: Overview

-The design of the Landwind X2 resembles another existing vehicle, the Chang'an CS35 subcompact crossover, as both crossovers share the same platform from Changan.
+Unlike the unlicensed copy of a Landwind X7 resembles the Range Rover Evoque, the car is a licensed resemblance with Chang'an CS35/Oshan COS5° subcompact crossover, as both crossovers share the same platform from Changan.
 Landwind is a sub-brand of Jiangling Motors Holding, which was a joint venture by Jiangling Motors Group and Changan Auto before being joined by Aiways.